IRFM/thermavip/docs/gui.md

 -	`VipDisplayImage`: a `VipDisplayPlotItem` that displays an input image using `VipPlotSpectrogram` class
 -	`VipDisplaySceneModel`: a `VipDisplayPlotItem` that displays an input scene model (`VipSceneModel`) using `VipPlotSceneModel` class

-[StreamingMandelbrotPipeline](../src/Tests/Gui/StreamingMandelbrotPipeline/main.cpp) example for a use case.
+See [StreamingMandelbrotPipeline](../src/Tests/Gui/StreamingMandelbrotPipeline/main.cpp) example for a use case.

 ## Thermavip main interface